 Must-see views of New York City from 70 floors up – take a selfie with the Empire State Building

 The Rockefeller experience is a bit more ‘red carpet’ than the Empire State building – literally – the attendants in the glamorous Art Deco halls send you along the red carpet to the elevators.
-We were whisked up to the 67th and 69th floors where the outdoor terraces are protected by tall transparent panels of glass.
+We whisked up to the 67th and 69th floors where tall transparent panels of glass protect the outdoor terraces.
 They shelter you from the wind but were a bit smudgy and smeary so we carried on up to floor 70.
 Here there is nothing between you and thin air – and an awe-inspiring, uninterrupted view of the very best of NYC.

 Empire State Building vs Top of the Rock